International Connections and Foreign Influences

 - Department of Defense (DOD)

 Mistakes will be made, and reportable foreign connections may be overlooked and not disclosed as required.
 When this occurs, PIs should take the following action:

-As soon as possible following the submission of a proposal, JIT information, RPPR or required disclosure form: Notify SPO if you failed to include a reportable foreign relationship or foreign component.
+As soon as possible following the submission of a proposal, JIT information, RPPR or required disclosure form and even prior to closeout: Notify SPO if you failed to include a reportable foreign relationship or foreign component.
 SPO will guide you through the process of disclosing this information to the sponsor retroactively according to the sponsor’s requirements.

 Federal Disclosure Related to Sponsored Projects on the SPO website has guidance on the following federal agencies:

 Conflict of Interest

 The Conflict of Interest Committee website includes information on disclosure requirements from: